The Period map for quantum cohomology of $\mathbb{P}^2$: Introduction

 \subsection{Period vectors}

-The definition of the period map depends on the choice of a {\em calibration} of $M$.
-By definition (see \cite{G2}), the calibration is a fundamental solution for the Dubrovin's connection near $z=\infty$ that has the form \ben S(t,z) z^{\theta} z^{-\rho}, \een where $\rho\in \operatorname{End}(H)$ is a nilpotent operator and $S=1+\sum_{k=1}^\infty S_k(t)z^{-k}$, $S_k\in \operatorname{End}(H)$ is an operator series satisfying the symplectic condition \ben S(t,z)S(t,-z)^T=1, \een where ${}^T$ denotes transposition with respect to the Frobenius pairing.
+The definition of the period map depends on the choice of a {\em calibration} $S(t,z)$ of $M$.
+By definition (see \cite{G2}), the calibration is an operator series $S=1+\sum_{k=1}^\infty S_k(t)z^{-k}$, $S_k\in \operatorname{End}(H)$, such that the Dubrovin's connection has a fundamental solution near $z=\infty$ of the form \ben S(t,z) z^{\theta} z^{-\rho}, \een where $\rho\in \operatorname{End}(H)$ is a nilpotent operator, $[\theta,\rho]=-\rho$, and the following symplectic condition holds \ben S(t,z)S(t,-z)^T=1, \een where ${}^T$ denotes transposition with respect to the Frobenius pairing.